 The DMV only releases the license plate records to the registered vehicle owner, authorised parties (law enforcement, insurance etc.) and for permissible reasons.
 The federal DPPA (Driver’s Privacy Protection Act) regulates who and for what purpose the personal information associated with the licence plate can be released.

-You can request the records online or over the mail if you’re eligible.
+If you're eligible, you can request the records online or over the mail.

 You can do this online at https://dmvpartner.colorado.gov/_/ or by submitting a DR 2489A Motor Vehicle Requestor Release Affidavit of Intended Use.
 The DMV requires you to disclose your personal information and verify that you are requesting the information under a ‘permissible use’.
 The search costs $2.20, and it takes around three weeks to receive the report back.